perturbo-code/perturbo-workshop-2025/Hands-on4/README.md

 ## Transport calculations using GPU version of PERTURBO
 Currently, the GPU feature accelerates the integration part in all calculation modes of transport and ultrafast dynamics, such as `'trans-rta'`, `'trans-ita'`, `'trans-mag-rta'`, `'trans-mag-ita'`, and `'dynamics-run'`.

 We will take the `'trans-ita'` simulation of GaAs as an example.
+We will just briefly show the difference in the input file instead of running the full calculation here.

 The difference between CPU and GPU versions of PERTURBO lies in the value of `scat_impl` in input file `pert.in`.